 - 3.6% unemployment rate

 Overall a positive report for mortgage rates heading into the weekend.
 Will it be enough to push bond yields and mortgage dramatically lower?
 Probably not but it will definitely help keep mortgage rates steady before next week’s Consumer Price Index (CPI) report.
+The CPI report is the Fed’s number one report that measures inflation.

 Wholesale Inventories Report: